Step 3 Score Delay

-Most Step 3 scores are reported within 4 weeks of testing.
-However, because of necessary modifications to the test item pool, there will be a delay in reporting for some examinees who test in early 2019.
-The target date for reporting Step 3 scores for examinees testing in January and February 2019 is Wednesday, March 27, 2019.
+Most Step 3 scores are reported within four weeks of testing.
+However, because of necessary annual modifications to the test item pool, there will be a delay in reporting for some examinees who test in early 2020.
+The target date for reporting Step 3 scores for examinees testing in January and February 2020 is Wednesday, March 25, 2020.

-2019 eligibility periods are now available, along with the 2019 USMLE Bulletin of Information.
-When selecting your eligibility period, please keep in mind that 1) USMLE is not given during the first two weeks in January and 2) the busiest testing times at Prometric are May through July and November through December.
+When selecting your eligibility period, please keep in mind that the busiest testing times at Prometric are May through July and November through December.

 |2019 Fees||Effective Dates for 2019 Fees|